Plan Your Trip

 Day One Morning:

 You’ll want to make the Tennessee Aquarium your first stop in Chattanooga.
 It opens at 10 a.m. and takes a minimum of two hours to explore.
-Ticket prices include both buildings, but for the best deal consider one of their bundles.
-Along your journey you’ll see cuddly penguins and otters, creepy alligators and sturgeon and hundreds of fluttering butterflies in the rooftop garden.
-But for a chance to actually touch some of the animals head to Ranger Rick’s Backyard Safari.
-Watch one of the largest owls in the world take flight or pet a legless lizard at this free, behind-the-glass exhibit.
-Shows are offered daily in the River Journey building at 10:45 a.m., 11 a.m., 12:30 p.m., 12:45, p.m., 2:00 p.m. and 2:15 p.m.
+Ticket prices include both buildings, so you won't miss a thing.
+Along your journey you’ll see cuddly penguins and otters, alligators and sturgeon, and hundreds of fluttering butterflies in the rooftop garden.
+But for a chance to get some real close one-on-one interaction with the animals and their caretakers, grab yourself a Backstage Pass.
+You'll get a VIP experience and see how the animals are cared for by the expert staff.
 Once you’ve worked up an appetite, head to kid-friendly Mellow Mushroom or Big River Grille for a melt-down free lunch.

 Day One Afternoon:

-If your little ones still have boundless energy, take a stroll across the Walnut Street Walking Bridge – one of the world’s longest pedestrian bridges.
-Across the river is the Northshore historic district, which offers several boutiques, art galleries and, various restaurants.
+Head over to the Classic Arcade Pinball Museum to experience an interactive museum filled with classic arcade games and pinball machines dating back to the 1940s.
+Show your kids two of America’s pastimes while also learning the history behind each machine and if your little ones still have boundless energy, take a stroll across the Walnut Street Walking Bridge – one of the world’s longest pedestrian bridges.
+Across the river is the NorthShore historic district, where you'll find several boutiques, art galleries, and various restaurants.

 Head down to Coolidge Park to run around on the expansive green lawn and ride the beautifully restored 100-year-old carousel.
 If it’s hot, expect to see local kids playing in the water play fountain.
 There are places to change if you feel like packing suits.